There are around 8 million Twitch streamers.

-However, if we have to explain the goal of networking in a few words we would say that it is the best weapon for making friends on Twitch and getting more attention from the Twitch community members.
+However, if I have to explain the goal of networking in a few words I would say that it is the best weapon for making friends on Twitch and getting more attention from the Twitch community members.

 Of course, the first thing which comes to our minds that is related to networking is when two or more streamers make videos together.